Few-Shot Image Quality Assessment via Adaptation of Vision-Language Models

 \subsection{Quality-Aware Gradient Regularization}

-~ We denote the original semantic CLIP model as $\boldsymbol{V^{sem}}$, and the CLIP model obtained from the Meta-Prompt Pre-training Module as $\boldsymbol{V^{qua}}$.
-Recent studies \cite{QPT} have shown that IQA tasks can be misaligned with the high-level semantic representations of upstream tasks, leading to overfitting and reduced generalization.
-To mitigate this issue, we introduce Quality-aware Gradient Regularization (QGR), which uses directional guidance from the original CLIP model's semantic predictions $\boldsymbol{V^{sem}}$ to refine quality gradient updates during fine-tuning on IQA tasks.
-This approach aims to reduce the focus on semantics and enhance the model's ability to evaluate image quality effectively.
+We denote the original semantic CLIP model as $\boldsymbol{V}^{\text{sem}}$ and the model obtained from the Meta-Prompt Pre-training Module, as $\boldsymbol{V}^{\text{qua}}$.
+The gradient for the IQA task is the quality gradient $\boldsymbol{G}_{\text{qua}}$, while the gradient for the semantic direction is the semantic gradient $\boldsymbol{G}_{\text{sem}}$.
+Recent studies \cite{QPT,babu2023no} have shown that IQA tasks can be misaligned with the high-level semantic representations of upstream tasks, leading to overfitting and reduced generalization.
+To prevent semantic overfitting, our Quality-aware Gradient Regularization (QGR) follows three key steps: derive a semantic direction $\boldsymbol{G}_{\text{sem}}$, compute the quality optimization direction $\boldsymbol{G}_{\text{qua}}$, and balance gradients based on their directional relationship.